Steven Strait: Career

 His next film starring role was in Undiscovered, about young singers and actors in the entertainment industry who want to become stars.
 He also contributed seven songs to the Undiscovered soundtrack.
-In 2006, he starred as Caleb Danvers in the supernatural thriller film The Covenant, which opened on September 8.
+In 2006, he starred as Caleb Danvers in the supernatural thriller film The Covenant.
 Strait appeared opposite Camilla Belle in 10,000 BC, a film about prehistoric Earth, released in March 2008.
 He played a young mammoth hunter, D'Leh, as he travels through unknown lands on a quest to rescue his people from slavery.

 Strait appeared in the 2008 film Stop-Loss as Michael Colson.
 In 2009, he played Tony, the son of Andy Garcia's character, in the film City Island.

 In November 2010, he guest starred on the NBC series Chase as Jackson Cooper, a fugitive with a dark past who manipulates his teenage girlfriend with promises of freedom from her father and a life filled with romance and adventure.

 From 2012 to 2013, Strait co-starred on the Starz series Magic City, which centered on Miami mobsters and other characters from Miami Beach in the late 1950s.
 Strait played the son of Jeffrey Dean Morgan's character, Ike Evans.

 In 2012, Strait played Freddy in the sci-fi thriller After.
 The story centered on two bus crash survivors who wake to discover that they are the only people left in their small town.

-In 2014, Strait was cast in the lead role of James "Jim" Holden in the science fiction series The Expanse, which aired from 2015–2022 on SyFy (seasons 1–3) and Amazon Prime Video (seasons 4–6).
+In 2014, Strait was cast in the lead role of James "Jim" Holden in the science fiction series The Expanse, which aired from 2015 to 2022 on SyFy (seasons 1–3) and Amazon Prime Video (seasons 4–6).

 Personal life

-Strait was married to actress Lynn Collins on December 23, 2007 after dating for four years.
+Strait was married to actress Lynn Collins on December 23, 2007, after dating for four years.
 The couple divorced in 2013.
+In 2019, he married model Daria Zhemkova.
+They mostly keep their personal life private.